• GP/Practitioner with Extended Role (GPwER/PwER) – Accreditation

 • 20 hours of clinical observational clinical placement supported by local Health Partners.

-• The Protected Learning Time programme of learning sessions is aimed at the General Practice staff and wider primary care workforce to support retention and resilience.
+• The Protected Learning Time (PLT) programme of learning sessions is aimed at the general practice staff and wider primary care workforce to support retention and resilience.

-The Training Hubs co-ordinate the roll-out of 9 sessions annually per locality, supported by ICS and LMC partners.
+KMPCTH co-ordinates the roll-out of 9 sessions annually per locality, supported by the Integrated Care System (ICS) and Kent Local Medical Committee (LMC) partners.

 • 3 x sessions led by practices